Acrylic on Canvas

 Gail Ragains expresses, “I paint like a jazz musician improvises” She starts each painting with a strong foundation and branches out to make it her own.
 Her paintings have a robust physical and expressive style.
 Pushing the envelope with bold brushstrokes and compelling colors, she explores the limitless feelings and harmonies that the paintbrush can evoke.
 The abstract shapes and colors of her figurative works are reminiscent of the Bay Area Figurative artists of the 1950s, yet holds a strong style of her own.

 Ragains’ abstract paintings are a kinesthetic reaction of color and design, giving the viewers the pleasure of their own interpretations.
-Ragains works mainly in acrylic and mixed media.
-She has exhibited her work in numerous solo and group shows, and she is represented by several galleries in the US and Canada.
+She works mainly in acrylic and mixed media.
+She has exhibited her work in various solo and group shows and represented by several galleries in the US and Canada.
 In 2012, San Francisco Magazine highlighted her as one of the “Eight Local Artists to Watch.”

 Creativity is my favorite mode of travel, an open-ended journey.
 I don’t need much when I am in my studio, except materials to produce lines, shapes, and colors.

 Once the paint cans are open, my mind is free to discover and explore.
 The figure has always been dominant in my years of making art.
 What inspires me are the physical gestures and emotions of people.
 My figures often are androgynous; however, a subtle angle of the shoulder or stance in the posture may suggest feminine or masculine, or give a certain tension to the relationship.

 When I start a painting I prefer loose and gestural brushstrokes, layering warms and cools, lights and darks, and random lines applying and erasing, dripping and slopping.
 I dance around the canvas.